-- Be polite

-- Do not resist

-- Give your name and address

-- Ask for a lawyer

-- Don't answer any further questions until you talk with a lawyer (unless you are in a licenced venue then you will need to give your age, or if you are in possession of drugs then you will need to tell the Police where you go the drugs).
+• Don't answer any further questions until you talk with a lawyer (unless you are in a licenced venue - then you will need to give your age.
+If you are in possession of drugs, then you will need to tell the police where you got the drugs).

-7 Are the Police allowed to search me?
+Are the police allowed to search me?

-A Police officer can search you in a public place if they reasonably suspect you:
+A police officer can search you in a public place if they reasonably suspect that you: